Byont-Ventures/hackathon/Backend-Challenges.md

 ## Challenge 5 - NFT Contract

-From here on outward, it might feel you are being thrown into the deep end a bit - but that's ok.
-Don't be intimidated by the somewhat larger contracts and tests.
-They contain some new things, but they are documented for you to review at your own pace, with some useful links.
-You don't have to understand everything immediately.
-The goal here is to get your hands dirty with the main functionalities of an NFT smart contract.

-We will be listing the NFT challenges first.
-Below them are useful pieces of information that will help you better understand NFT smart contracts, IPFS and Solidity.

-Take a look at `Challenge_5.sol`.
-Roughly speaking, you can make out the following components:
+From here on out, we will be building the NFT contract by adding a piece of functionality in every challenge!

+Generally speaking, an NFT consists of following components:

 - [imports](#solidity-libraries-and-openzeppelin)
 - [constructor](#constructors)